Table of Contents

 - Primitives atrium

-- Sinus venosus: The blood of the vitelline veins, umbilical vein and cardinal anterior and posterior veins flows in the influx path with two sinus horns.
+- Sinus venosus: The blood of the vitelline veins, umbilical vein, and cardinal anterior and posterior veins flows through the influx path and into two sinus horns.

 The cardiac loop forms when the sinus venosus cranial pushes behind the bulbus cordis.
-The result is an S-shaped structure, which is also known as cor sigmoideum.
+The result is an S-shaped structure, also known as the cor sigmoideum.
 The primitive ventricle lies caudally.

-The four endocardial cushions are formed from the subendocardial connective tissues at the constriction between the primitive atrium and the primitive ventricle.
-Every two endocardial cushions grow towards each other, finally combine and form the atrioventricular canals on the one hand.
+The four endocardial cushions are formed from the subendocardial connective tissues during constriction between the primitive atrium and the primitive ventricle.
+Two pairs of endocardial cushions grow toward each other and combine, and one pair forms the atrioventricular canals.
 The remaining two tissue cushions are part of the subsequent mitral and tricuspid valves.
-These valves will monitor the blood flow between the atria and the ventricles once.
+These valves monitor the blood flow between the atria and the ventricles once.

-The primitive atrium is divided at the end of the 4th week of development.
-In order to form the right and left atria, the septum primum grows from the roof of the atrium towards the endocardial cushion.
-This closes as a falcate and thereby leaves behind the ostium primum as communication between the right and left atrium.
+The primitive atrium divides at the end of the 4th week of embryonic development.
+In order to form the right and left atria, the septum primum grows from the roof of the atrium toward the endocardial cushion.
+This closes as a falcate and thereby leaves behind the ostium primum and provides communication between the right and left atrium.
 Finally, the ostium primum also disappears.

-Meanwhile small perforations are formed in the cranial part of the septum.
-They join together and form the ostium secundum.
-A second septum, the septum secundum, grows from top to bottom as well.
-It thereby closes the ostium secundum.
+Small perforations also form in the cranial part of the septum.
+They join together to create the ostium secundum.
+A second septum, the septum secundum, also grows from top to bottom, closing the ostium secundum.
 There remains a slot-shaped opening between the septa and the endocardial cushion.
 The foramen ovale remains open until birth.

 The division of the ventricles occurs from the cardiac apex to the atrioventricular canals.
-The muscular septum is formed by the migration of the myoblasts.
-The interventricular foramen between the right and left ventricles remains in the cranial portion up to the 7th week of development.
-This opening is finally closed only by a thin membrane.
-Therefore, this part of the septum is called the membranous part.
+The muscular septum is formed by the migration of myoblasts.
+The interventricular foramen between the right and left ventricles remains in the cranial portion up to the 7th week of embryonic development.
+This opening is finally closed via a thin membrane, the membranous part.

 Congenital Malformations of the Heart